How to Join

 You must first express interest in the organization.
 This can be done by attending events, talking to current members and/or submitting an application (if they provide you with one).
 There may be other requirements that come later such as providing an official transcript, but that will depend on each organization.
 Chapters will select the students that they would like to join the organization that semester and do interviews or an interview-like process.

-Joining a Sorority in PHC (Panhellenic Council)
+Joining a Sorority in CPH (College Panhellenic Council)

-Panhellenic has a formal Recruitment process in the spring of each academic year.
-There is a registration process and a week dedicated to learning about the current Panhellenic chapters and meeting the women in the sororities.
+College Panhellenic has a formal Recruitment process in the fall of each academic year.
+There is a registration process and a week dedicated to learning about the current College Panhellenic chapters and meeting the women in the sororities.
 At the end of the week, potential new members are matched with current chapters and that is how you join during the formal recruitment process.
 The last day of the week is Bid Day.
 Bid Day is the day the potential new members accept their bids and join their chapters.
 There is also a process called Continuous Open Bidding in which a sorority will issue a bid to join the chapter outside of the formal recruitment process.